 Pronar’s recycling lineup of shredders, trommel screeners and stockpilers are built for municipal, industrial and construction recyclers.
 More than half feature Cat® industrial engines, including C1.7, C2.2, C2.8, C3.6, C4.4, and C9.3B models.
 “We use Cat engines, because we find them reliable, fuel efficient and supported by a worldwide service network,” says Mateusz Pietruszka, Recycling Product Manager at Pronar.

-Powered by the C9.3B, the MRW 2.85 is a primary slow-speed shredder that can process up to 10 tons of municipal or construction waste, pallets, debris, tree residue, roots or other bulky material per hour.
+Powered by the C9.3B, the MRW 2.85 is a primary slow-speed shredder that can process municipal or construction waste, pallets, debris, tree residue, roots or other bulky material.
 Featuring two metal shafts equipped with knives, the MRW 2.85 cuts and tears material into a specific size, making it easier to sort or use as an ingredient in compost or alternative fuels.
 And it’s a highly mobile machine, quickly transported from site to site.

 For Pronar, choosing engines to power its recycling equipment was a multi-step process.
 First, the company evaluated various brands to find a horsepower range wide enough for its product line, then asked potential customers for their input.
 More often than not, those running the equipment prefer Cat engines for power, fuel efficiency and serviceability.
 “A great majority of our customers are familiar with Cat engines — their layout, how to properly maintain them and how to keep them working for a long time,” Pietruszka says.